-For example, lentinan, a type of beta glucan found in Lentinus edodes (shiitake), activates both humoral and cellular immunity; it fights HIV, the flu and the infections of the respiratory tract.
-LEM (shiitake mycelium extract) and its strongest component EP3 prevent any damage from herpes simplex (HSV-1 and HSV-2) infected cells and equine encephalitis virus, and partially inhibit mumps, measles, and poliomyelitis viruses.
+For example, lentinan, a type of beta-glucan found in Lentinus edodes (shiitake), activates both humoral and cellular immunity; it fights HIV, the flu, and infections of the respiratory tract.
+LEM (shiitake mycelium extract) and its most potent component EP3 prevent all damage from herpes simplex (HSV-1 and HSV-2) and equine encephalitis viruses and partially inhibit mumps, measles, and poliomyelitis viruses.

 Applying for a US patent in the 1980s, Japanese LEM researcher C. Iizuka mixed polysaccharide components of LEM with the plant growth factor zeatin.
 LEM mixture protected mice infected with herpes:

-- in the group treated 2 days after infection 75% survived
+- in the group treated two days after infection – 75% survived,

-- in the group treated 2 days before infection 90% survived.
+- in the group treated two days before infection – 90% survived.